-For each of the Standing Committees the following sections will be included.
-The intent is to provide a complete, clear and concise documentation of why the Committee exists, who should be on the Committee, what the Committee does and, when available, how they should do it.
-The idea is to enhance efficiency and consistency by providing clear guidance to future Committees.
+For each of the standing committees, the following sections will be included.
+The intent is to provide a complete, clear, and concise documentation of why the committee exists, who should be on the committee, what the committee does, and (when available) how they should do it.
+The idea is to enhance efficiency and consistency by providing clear guidance to future committees.

-This will include the committee description directly from the Constitution.
+Purpose: This will include the committee description directly from the Constitution.
 If the Constitution is changed this section should be changed similarly.
 It is acceptable to add additional detail regarding purpose so long as it is consistent with the Constitution.
 Care should be taken not to mix duties or operational details into this section.

-Some Standing Committees have very specific requirements for membership such as the Board of Professional Certification or Board of Appeals.
+Composition: Some standing committees have very specific requirements for membership such as the Board of Professional Certification or Board of Appeals.
 Most are less specific.
-In all cases care should be taken to obtain broad representation in committee membership.
+In all cases, care should be taken to obtain broad representation in committee membership.
 This is important so that, to the extent possible, committee perspectives reflect that of the Society.
 Geographic location, professional expertise, and employment sector are primary criteria for committee balancing.

-This should be a list of the specific duties for each committee.
+Duties: This should be a list of the specific duties for each committee.
 Please list chronologically if applicable.

-These are not relevant to every committee but some have rather specific rules for operation.
-These are distinguished from duties in that duties are "what you do" and operational guidelines are "how you do it".
+Operational Guidelines: These are not relevant to every committee, but some have rather specific rules for operation.
+These are distinguished from duties in that duties are "what you do" and operational guidelines are "how you do it."
 This distinction is not always clear but can be helpful at times.